-Connecticut's liquidity has strengthened significantly.
+Connecticut's liquidity has strengthened dramatically.
 The state has not needed to borrow for cash purposes in recent years.
-As of late February 2019 available cash was about \$4.3 billion.
+As of mid-June 2019 available cash was about \$5 billion.

 A tax windfall and new rainy day fund rules have helped the state bolster its finances by providing significant funds for its budget reserve fund.
 Last year, one-time tax payments by hedge funds pursuant to federal law and mandatory rainy day fund deposits pursuant to a recent "volatility cap" provision resulted in a rainy day fund deposit of \$972 million.
-The governor's budget contemplates additional deposits of another \$800 million over the fiscal 2020-2021 biennium.
-These deposits would bring the rainy day fund balance to a robust \$2.8 billion by the close of fiscal 2021, almost 14% of general fund appropriations (see Exhibit 4).
-The deposits are dependent on the performance of the personal income tax and budget surpluses.
-The state currently projects a \$516 million fiscal 2019 surplus.
+In fiscal 2019, strong personal income tax withholding taxes and final settlement payments will help swell the state's coffers sufficiently to double the fund's balance to an estimated \$2.24 billion.
+The biennial budget projects a deposit of \$459 million in fiscal 2020 and another deposit of \$467.7 million in fiscal 2021, which would bring the fund to more than \$3 billion and exceed a cap on the fund set at 15% of net appropriations (see Exhibit 6).
+Were the state to maintain that 15% target, by statute additional funds in excess of the state's thresholds are to be deposited to the state employees and teachers retirement systems and then toward bonded indebtedness.